waffers101/Case-Study-How-Does-a-Bike-Share-Navigate-Speedy-Success/README.md

 * type of biker (member/casual)
 * coordiantes of the places from where the rides start and end

+Task is to perform descriptive data analysis to discover an answer to the question mentioned above.

+I will be sharing my findings as a presentation that will be included in the files uploaded in this repository.

 Follow along as I learn EDA in python and apply it to this real world like problem :)